Skip to main content

 Incorporate white noise

 Using white noise during sleep also works well with swaddling.
 The soft humming and swooshing closely resemble the sounds from the womb.
-Your baby is reminded of the secure and comfy environment from where your newborn just arrived.
-Plus, it helps your baby adjust during the more difficult sleep cycles and helps a baby stay asleep longer.
+Your baby is reminded of that secure and comfy.
+White noise can help baby adjust during the more difficult sleep cycles and encourage baby to stay asleep longer.
 A device like the Fitniv white noise machine provides an effective option when your newborn won’t sleep unless held.

 Mother holding sleeping baby.